ttencate/curly/README.md

 Curly
 =====

-Curly is an experimental event-driven HTTP server, written in pure C99.
+Curly is an experimental event-driven HTTP server, written in C99 with POSIX.1.
 I wrote it because I realized that while I can read C very well, know what idiomatic C looks like, have written a lot of C++, and I even interview people in C during my day job, I had never actually written a nontrivial program in plain C.

 While this is intended to be efficient, secure, well-tested, production quality code, I do not recommend that you use it for anything but educational purposes.